ikhemissi/azure-ipaas-workshop/docs/workshop.md

 </div>

-We will know test our API with the subscription key.
+We will now test our API with the subscription key.

 <div class="tip" data-title="Tips">